The need for promotions in a company is a given.

 1. Start with the basics—Make sure you have a clear understanding of what "promotion" means for your company—is it just a raise?
 Is it also about moving up in rank?
 Do you have quarterly reviews with your team?
 Do you have annual reviews where merit is discussed, annually?

-2. Determine who should be eligible for promotions, and why Are there certain criteria employees must meet to be eligible for promotion?
+2. Determine who should be eligible for promotions and why— Are there certain criteria employees must meet to be eligible for promotion?
 If so, what are they?
 Are promotions only given to those who have worked at your company for a certain number of years?
 If so, how many years?
 What are the KPIs for your expectations?

 Set clear standards for what it takes to earn a promotion.
 This will help employees know exactly what they need to do to get promoted—and whether or not they're on track with their goals.